When Should Selfish Miners Double-Spend?: Analysis of -Stubborn Mining

 \subsection{$(k+1)$-Stubborn Mining and Double-Spending}

 In the analysis of double-spending, we focus on $L=(k+1)$-stubborn mining strategy for the ease of the analysis.
 However, we note that, the choice of $L$ does not need to equal $k+1$ for the adversary to get free shots at double-spending.
 For example, the attacker can try to use the optimal value $L=L^*$ that maximizes the revenue ratio of coinbase rewards and still some attack cycles result in double-spending.
 More specifically, if \begin{enumerate} \item $L< k+1$, successful attack cycles that reach $A=k+1$ may still result in double-spending. \item $L> k+1$, both successful and unsuccessful attack cycles may result in double-spending. \end{enumerate} We do not focus on the double-spending analysis of these two cases to avoid a complicated analysis.
 We pick $L=k+1$ when focusing on the double-spending since under the $(k+1)$-stubborn strategy the aim of the attacker is to undo an $H$ chain with length $H\geq k$ whenever possible.
-As a result, $(k+1)$-stubborn mining can be seen as a sustained double-spending attack until it succeeds in double-spending.
+As a result, $(k+1)$-stubborn mining can be seen as a sustained double-spending attack on the first block height in each attack cycle until it succeeds in double-spending.
 For such an attack, we already provided the formula to calculate the revenue ratio of the $(k+1)$-stubborn mining.
 Here, we provide the probability that an attack cycle results in \textbf{Double-Spending} event.

 Note that, even when $L=k+1$, a successful attack cycle does not immediately imply a successful double-spending.
 It only implies that the $A$-chain will make it into the offset chain eventually.
-Similarly, an unsuccessful attack cycle does not immediately imply that $\mathsf{B}$ will be confirmed.
+Similarly, an unsuccessful attack cycle does not immediately imply that the first block of the $H$-chain, $\mathsf{B}$, will be confirmed.
 Next, we provide the probability of each event regarding $\mathsf{B}$ and $\mathsf{B'}$ for $(k+1)$-stubborn mining with $k$-confirmation rule.